 “Marketing automation is the use of software and web-based services to execute, manage, and automate marketing tasks and processes.”

-For dealers, marketing automation offers a unique opportunity to create multiple engagements with consumers automatically, and there are many types of campaigns to develop these touch points.
+For automotive dealers & dealerships, marketing automation offers a unique opportunity to create multiple engagements with consumers automatically, and there are many types of campaigns to develop these touch points.

 Campaignmonitor.com gives nine familiar examples: